nthienan/ec2-utils/README.md

-# EC2 Utils
+# EC2 Utils CLI
-- Before you can begin using **ec2-utils**, you must set up authentication credentials.
+- Before you can begin using **ec2u**, you must set up authentication credentials.
 If you have the AWS CLI installed, then you can use it to configure your credentials file:
 ```
 aws configure